Michigan couple injured in motorcycle crash in Sandy River Plantation

 Both were wearing helmets and “it appears imprudent speed and unfamiliarity with the road were possible factors in the crash,” Nichols wrote.

-The couple was riding with a second motorcycle which was ahead of them.

-Deputies Sgt.
-Matthew Brann, Brian McCormick and Alec Frost responded to the accident reported at 7:10 p.m., along with members of the Rangeley Fire Rescue Department and Phillips Fire Department.

-Maine Department of Transportation was notified as a curve warning sign was destroyed in the accident, Nichols wrote.
+Maine Department of Transportation was notified because a road curve warning sign was destroyed in the accident, the sheriff wrote.

 Comments are not available on this story.